Couldn’t get my Ed round it

 Impactful advertising generates emotional connection, but that doesn’t always mean the emotion is good.
 Research averages suggest 4% of advertising is remembered positively, 7% negatively, with 89% disappearing into an ad black hole.
 So Rich and I were in different groups here.
 Excellent.
 There’s some logic.
 I can rest easy and move on.

-The tightrope to fall on the right side of though is whether that ad is perceived to be SO annoying it actually harms the brand, or whether it does its job and reinforces the brand despite the annoyance.
+The tightrope to fall on the right side of though, is whether that ad is perceived to be SO annoying it actually harms the brand.
+Or whether it does its job and reinforces the brand despite the annoyance.

-In 2009, GoCompare introduced Gio Campario, their controversial opera singing mascot that left the ‘Go Compaaaaaaare’ earworm firmly embedded in viewers minds.
+In 2009, GoCompare introduced Gio Compario, their controversial opera singing mascot that left the ‘Go Compaaaaaaare’ earworm firmly embedded in viewers minds.
 Refreshingly, in 2012 this character’s irritating qualities were acknowledged in a range of ads that showed high profile celebrities ‘Saving The Nation’ by killing him off before he could start warbling.
 Who knew gentle Sue Barker was partial to a rocket launcher?

-Gio Campario made the ads annoying.
+Gio Compario made the ads annoying.
 Being annoying made them memorable.
 And this was cleverly manipulated to make them a winner.
 And after a two-year hiatus, the exasperating man was back – looks like the brand, and the people just couldn’t live without him. #GioReturns cemented GoCompare in first position of the UK’s most annoying ads in 2015, above serial penny cleaner Barry Scott, and the rather more disturbing Wonga puppets.
 There’s a common theme there though – I clearly remember all three characters, their brands, and would recognise them against their competitors.

 Annoying characters are annoying.
 But that’s the beauty of them I suppose.
 They’ll likely feature in a campaign based on solid research, audience insight, and the need to find a voice in a crowded space.
 So whilst I still can’t completely make my peace with Bueno’s grownups, I know it’s ok for other people not to feel the same.
 For now.